ASL University | Bookstore | Catalog | Dictionary | Lessons | Resources | Syllabi | Library

 Sandy: :-)

-One last thought on this is that "Hearing" standards of culture don't apply here.
-Deaf will sometimes give a name sign to someone with a facial scar--that points out the fact that the person has a scar.
-This would be rude in hearing culture because it calls attention to a physical "defect" but to the deaf it is obvious and effective.
-Don't think they are rude because of it.
-To them it is normal.
+Remember, your "Hearing" standards of culture don't apply here.
+We Deaf will sometimes give a name sign to someone with a facial scar--that points out the fact that the person has a scar.
+This would be rude in Hearing culture because it calls attention to a physical "defect" but to us Deaf it is obvious and effective.
+Don't think we are rude because of it.
+To us it is normal.
 After all, the person knows he has a scar.

 In a message dated 5/8/2004 8:56:45 AM Pacific Daylight Time, RobertCMazur writes:

 Found the NAME SIGNS section in the library.
-If I'm reading the article correctly, they are equivalent to monikers that we use like "SLIM" for a skinny person.
+If I'm reading the article correctly, name signs are equivalent to monikers that we use like "SLIM" for a skinny person.
 They can also be mis-monikers, so that a fat person could be called "SLIM."

 However, my name is Robert, and if there isn't an acceptable ASL fingerspell short form, or handsign, then I'll have to spell it in full.
 My family and friends all call me Robert.
 I've never been given a "pet" or "nick" name.
 When I asked about this, they'd all say that I "looked" like a "Robert," and that nothing else seemed right to call me by.
 Go figure!